rossgk2/sign-doc-reuploader/README.md

 #### Setup: FedRAMP account

-Receive the client ID and client secret for said API Application from Professional Services.
+Receive the "FedRAMP client ID" and "Fed RAMP client secret" for said API Application from Professional Services.

 #### Building and running the app